-Lindsey may have played field hockey on a team called the Oilers and driven past rigs on her way to school each day growing up, but since moving away from Huntington Beach, California, she’s worked consistently to study and promote clean energy.
+Lindsey may have played field hockey on a team called the Oilers, but since moving away from Huntington Beach, California, she’s worked consistently to study and promote clean energy.

 When she’s not working, Lindsey enjoys cooking, re-watching episodes of Arrested Development, and figuring out public transportation in new places without internet access.